-When you’re launching a WordPress site, you’ll want to find a free WordPress theme that has a responsive design.
+When you’re launching a WordPress site, you’ll want to find a free WordPress theme with a responsive design.

 However, there are thousands of highly customizable free themes for WordPress.
 Each WordPress theme in the free ecosystem is intended for a different purpose, and not all page builders have the same needs.